Published June 7, 2019

 Avast Cleanup Alternative

-Not to mention, it has features Avast Cleanup doesn't have, like:
+For example, it has features Avast Cleanup doesn't have, like:

-- Customizable cleaning and scan scheduling
+- Customizing cleaning and scan schedules

 However, it most likely won’t speed up your computer that much, unless it’s super old and is overflowing with junk programs.
 It also lacks customization options I like, such as being able to customize how often automatic scans run, and being able to set notification thresholds for things like low disk space.